kimfucious/sakura/README.md

 * Documentation that tries not to make your head explode
 * Generic Jekyll collection ready for your stuff
 * Home page that lists all posts as Bootstrap cards with pagination
+* HTML5 `<picture>` elements in posts using Liquid via Jekyll Picture Tag
 * Liberal sprinklings of Bootstrap's "list-group" class
 * Override Bootstrap variables, easy peasy
 * Pre-built `about`, `archive`, and `collection` static pages
 * Search data is re-indexed with every Jekyll build
-* Search renders results instantly on the home page (UX sucks for mobile, I'm working on it!)
+* Search renders results instantly on the home page

 ## Installation